japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 getBytes...FIXME

-getBytes is used when BlockManager is requested to xref:storage:BlockManager.adoc#doGetLocalBytes[doGetLocalBytes], xref:storage:BlockManager.adoc#getLocalValues[getLocalValues] and xref:storage:BlockManager.adoc#maybeCacheDiskBytesInMemory[maybeCacheDiskBytesInMemory].
+getBytes is used when BlockManager is requested to storage:BlockManager.md#doGetLocalBytes[doGetLocalBytes], storage:BlockManager.md#getLocalValues[getLocalValues] and storage:BlockManager.md#maybeCacheDiskBytesInMemory[maybeCacheDiskBytesInMemory].

 == [[putIteratorAsBytes]] putIteratorAsBytes Method